kvangorkom/my-tools/README.md

 # my-tools
-Personal collection of python code that I find myself reusing
+Personal collection of python code that I find myself frequently reusing.
+Use at your own risk!